-One treatment approach that has shown promise in the treatment of anxiety and panic attacks is derived from Polyvagal Theory, a theory that offers insights to the mind-body connection.
+Polyvagal-Informed Therapy is a therapeutic approach that is supported by the work of Dr. Porges.
+This treatment approach has shown promise in the treatment of anxiety and panic attacks is derived from Polyvagal Theory, a theory that offers insights to the mind-body connection.
 Polyvagal theory is a theory of the neural regulation of behavior and emotions developed by Dr. Stephen Porges.

 According to polyvagal theory, the vagus nerve has two branches, the ventral vagus and the dorsal vagus, which have different functions in the body’s stress response.
 The ventral vagus is associated with behaviors that promote social engagement and connection, such as eye contact, facial expression, and vocalization.
 The dorsal vagus is associated with behaviors that promote withdrawal and disengagement, such as fainting, freezing, and shut down.